FEATURED POST

 He was sure I was sun-baked, then...anyone happy with a redbreast on a fly rod must be.

-Just then, his wife appeared with that, “who are you talking to,” look that wives get.
-He was clearly relieved to be rescued from this tie-dyed kook.
+Just then, his wife appeared with that, “who are you talking to,” look that wives have.
+He was clearly glad to see her, to be rescued from this tie-dyed kook.

 “Well you take care...” he said, and hastily started the car.